 Is turmeric as wonderful as it seems?
-Everyday Einstein looks at the science behind turmeric's active ingredient: curcumin.
+Ask Science looks at the science behind turmeric's active ingredient: curcumin.
 Click to listen or read.

 A few days ago, a friend gushed about the amazing curative properties of turmeric.

 If you’ve ever eaten Indian cuisine, you’ve most likely eaten turmeric.
 It's a yellowish-brown spice that comes from (not surprisingly) the turmeric plant - more precisely from the rhizome of the turmeric plant, the thick root-like portion of the stem that remains underground.